 Classification: small town

-In 1815 Samuel Perin (1785 – 1865) & his wife Mary (Simpkins) Perin (1789 – 1851) settled in the area & had nine children.
-Samuel was a veteran of the War Of 1812 & a freemason.
-He built a saw mill & a grist mill in 1815, & a distillery in 1826.
-Samuel was the Clermont County Commissioner from 1825 – 1830.
-He also built a mill for Dr. Richard Allison who settled the nearby town of Owensville.
+In 1815 Samuel Perin (1785 – 1865) from Massachusetts and Mary (Simpkins) Perin (1789 – 1851) settled in the area and had nine children.
+They were married in New York in 1804.
+Samuel was a veteran of the War of 1812 and a Freemason.
+He built a saw mill and grist mill in 1815 and a distillery in 1826.
+Samuel was the Clermont County commissioner from 1825 – 1830.
+Samuel and Mary prospered well as pioneers and accumulated 1500 acres of land in Miami and Union Township.

 Point Pleasant, OH (1813 – present river town with less residents than in the past)